The One Wedding Detail You Should Never Forget

 If you've ever been engaged, you know there's almost nothing on this planet that cannot be "wedding-ified."
-I realized this to be true after I came across personalized breath mints branded ‘mint to be,' and while I found these little matrimonial-themed tchotchkes charming, there was one thing I was determined wouldn’t be bridal: my perfume.
+I realised this to be true after I came across personalised breath mints branded ‘mint to be,' and while I found these little matrimonial-themed tchotchkes charming, there was one thing I was determined wouldn’t be bridal: my perfume.

 Advertisement